AdobeDocs/app-builder/src/pages/guides/app_builder_guides/exc_app/interfaces/topbar.topbarapi.md

 *Inherited from [TopbarApiProperties](topbar.topbarapiproperties.md).[workspaces](topbar.topbarapiproperties.md#workspaces)*

 Configuration for the Shell workspaces.
-Workspace names should be unique, and should be localized using the unified shell locale prior to setting runtime.workspaces.
+Workspace names should be unique, and localized using the unified-shell locale prior to setting runtime.workspaces.

 ```typescript
 topbar.workspaces = [